FBRDNLMS/NLMSvariants/bin/README.md

 ![alt text](https://github.com/FBRDNLMS/NLMSvariants/blob/master/img/CS_exe_screenshot_2.PNG "C# .exe with loaded picture and calculated")

-1. Displayes the average error of the calculated algorithem
+1. Displays the average error of the calculated algorithm

-2. Displayes the variance of the erroer of the calculated algorithem
+2. Displays the variance of the error of the calculated algorithm

 3. The history of graphs displayed in the chart, it is possible to have graphs of all 3 LMS algorithems in the history.
    There is no way to hide graphs, simply use "Clear" and then calculate again.